Erdbeergeist/Mathematica-Remove-Student-Banner/README.md

 # Mathematica-Remove-Student-Banner
-Removes the annoying Student Banner in Mathematica 12
+Simple Script to remove the annoying Student Banner in Mathematica 12 Will likely also work for other versions of Mathematica, maybe with some small tweaks.

+## Usage
+python3 remove.py path_to_mathematica_base_folder

+depending on the install directory might need root rights